dikshadamahe/dikshadamahe/README.md

 <br />

 Final year BTech CSE (AI & ML) at VIT Bhopal.
-I spent last summer on the plant floor at Hindustan Copper, which taught me more about messy real-world data than any course has.
+I spent last summer on the plant floor at Hindustan Copper limited, which taught me more about messy real-world data than any course has.

 ### Things I've built